 Even without its prominent endorsement from Tetris‘s Alexey Pajitnov, ClockWerx would still be a minor success.
-Its rotating, clock-inspired mechanics put a clever twist on typical puzzle game movement.
+Its rotating, clock-inspired mechanics put a clever twist on player movement.
 As many with many games of its kind, ClockWerx groups its various challenges into a few different thematic sets, each with its own graphics and some new background music.

 Most of these songs are peppy lounge tunes, all of which are quite catchy.
-The piece for the sixth set of levels, unimaginatively titled “Song H,” stands out for its slower groove.
+The piece for the sixth set of levels, arbitrarily titled “Song H,” stands out for its slower groove.

 Composer Peter Drescher captured ClockWerx‘s tone perfectly with this song.
 The game moves quickly but encourages a methodical approach given all the obstacles and pitfalls.
 Like “Song H,” it’s eager but laid-back, upbeat but careful.
 Most of the other music from ClockWerx marches faster and feels giddier, but this one hits the right balance for the game’s cautious pacing.
 Many other puzzle games share the same speed, so in a way, “Song H” is the platonic ideal for puzzle-solving music.